Academic Program

 The Philosophy Department offers several kinds of courses, all designed to engage students in philosophical practices:

 Members of the Philosophy Department emphasize the engagement of philosophy with other disciplines and recognize that philosophical inquiry is naturally related to concerns in other areas of study.
-They attempt to make these relations explicit, and so course and seminars are designed to be accessible to a broad range of students, not just those who intend to major in Philosophy.
+They attempt to make these relations explicit, and so courses and seminars are designed to be accessible to a broad range of students, not just those who intend to major in Philosophy.
 Various courses and seminars in philosophy appear in concentrations in Women's Studies, German Studies, Medieval Studies, Interpretation Theory, and Environment Studies.